QMTesting/qmtesting.github.io/_posts/2025-05-26-ISTQB-certification.md

 ## Introduction

-For career success, expertise and credibility are paramount in Software Testing.
+Expertise and credibility are paramount in Software Testing.
 Aspiring and seasoned professionals alike seek validation of their skills and knowledge to stand out in a competitive job market.
 Enter the International Software Testing Qualifications Board (ISTQB).
 The American Software Testing Qualifications Board (ASTQB), is the U.S. counterpart of the ISTQB.
 In this comprehensive guide, we explore what ISTQB is, its benefits for securing software testing jobs, and the range of certifications it offers.

 ## What is ISTQB?